openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 "Inside each digital photo hides metadata in the [EXIF](http://en.wikipedia.org/wiki/Exif), [IPTC](http://en.wikipedia.org/wiki/IPTC_Information_Interchange_Model), or [XMP](http://en.wikipedia.org/wiki/Extensible_Metadata_Platform) formats, and digiKam provides tools for viewing and editing this useful information.

-For starters, digiKamâ€™s main window features the dedicated **Metadata** sidebar which lets you view EXIF, Makernote, IPTC, and XMP metadata.
+For starters, digiKam’s main window features the dedicated **Metadata** sidebar which lets you view EXIF, Makernote, IPTC, and XMP metadata.
 You can switch between concise and full views as well as print the metadata, save them as a file, and copy them into the clipboard. (...)"

-â€
+”